- The Washington Times - Tuesday, January 27, 2026

 “Much of it is perpetrated by Fulani militants hiding in the forests.
 Another contributor to insecurity for Christians in the southeast is the Indigenous People of Biafra, a separatist group trying to carve out their own nation,” Open Doors said.
 “IPOB has also oppressed and persecuted Christians, particularly Christian leaders who do not conform to their ideological requirements.”

-Families say the abductors have since demanded 17 motorcycles to begin negotiations, a rare request.
-Analysts suggest the kidnappers may need the bikes to move such a large group through 20 miles of forest terrain to their forest hub of Rijana near the border with Niger state.
+Families say the abductors have demanded 17 motorcycles to begin negotiations, a rare request.
+Analysts suggest the kidnappers may need the bikes to move such a large group through 20 miles of forest terrain to their Rijana hub near the border with Niger state.

-In the same period, Fulani terrorists torched vast rice, yam and cassava fields in Benue state, threatening farmers with death to prevent harvesting.
+In the same period, Fulani terrorists torched vast rice, yam and cassava fields in Benue state and threatened farmers with death to prevent harvesting.

 Advertisement